Avalon Holdings Corporation (AWX) Bundle

 Original location

-The company established its headquarters in Warren, Ohio, maintaining a strong presence in the region throughout its history.
+The company established its headquarters in Warren, Ohio, where it has maintained a strong regional presence for its operations in both waste management and golf.

 Founding team members

-While evolving from earlier businesses, Ronald E. Klingle has been the central figure, serving long-term as Chairman, President, and Chief Executive Officer, guiding the company since its formal incorporation.
+While the company evolved from earlier businesses, Ronald E. Klingle has been the central figure, guiding the company since its formal incorporation and serving as Chairman and Chief Executive Officer.

 Initial capital/funding

-The strategic move into waste management services was pivotal.
-It provided a counter-cyclical business segment to balance the seasonality and economic sensitivity often associated with the golf and country club industry, contributing significantly to revenue stability.
+The single most transformative decision for Avalon Holdings Corporation was the strategic move into waste management services early in its history, creating a deliberate operational hedge.
+This diversification provided a steady, counter-cyclical revenue stream to balance the inherent seasonality and economic sensitivity of the golf and country club industry.

 Avalon Holdings Corporation (AWX) Ownership Structure